CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 #### SYS.3.1.M8 Secure Connection of Laptops to Data Networks [User]

 It is important to determine which regulations are to be observed when connecting laptops to own and third-party LANs and to the Internet.
-It should be avoided that this will affect the secure operation of your own LAN and other IT systems coupled with it, eg. B. by imported malware.
+It should be avoided that this affects the secure operation of your own LAN and other IT systems coupled with it, eg. B. by imported malware.

-If a laptop is to be reconnected to the corporate or government network after an external deployment, it must first be ensured by a thorough check with current virus signatures that this laptop is not infected.
+If a laptop is to be reconnected to the company or government network after an external use, it must first be ensured by a thorough check with current virus signatures that this laptop is not infected.

 ** Coupling with other IT systems **

 Laptops also often exchange data with other IT systems, such as those of business partners.
 Also, to access the Internet, it is often necessary to pair your device with other IT systems.
 This can be done in different ways, depending on which techniques the participating devices support, for example via Bluetooth or WLAN interfaces.
 On the one hand, the transmission techniques must be used safely, on the other hand, the own laptop must be securely configured.
 These include security measures such.
 Such as access protection, user authentication, virus protection, personal firewall, restrictive file and resource sharing at the operating system level, and local encryption.

-If a laptop is to be connected to third-party networks or to the Internet, it should always be protected by a personal firewall (see SYS.3.1.M3 * Using personal firewalls for clients *).
+If a laptop is to be connected to third-party networks or to the Internet, it should always be secured via a personal firewall (see SYS.3.1.M3 * Using personal firewalls for clients *).

 It should be clearly defined in all institutions which data may be accessed on the way and which not.
 Above all, all users must be aware of the conditions under which they are allowed to exchange data via external networks or directly with external IT systems.